cfkr-dev/Juding-Springboot-Web-App/README.md

 ### Complementary technology

-* The application will generate assistance justifications in PDF format.
-* The ranking of a competition can be exported as PDF.
 * Users will receive an e-mail verification when signing up in the application.
 * Referees will receive an e-mail verification when their applications are solved (even if are accepted or if are rejected).